faxpillow/aid-awesomeinvestingdecisions/README.md

 # awesomeinvestingdecisions
-awesomely regrettable investing decisions - unrelated to any contextual repositories etc
+Regrettable investing decisions - unrelated to any contextual repositories etc